Contact dermatitis is an inflammatory skin condition where your skin reacts to contact with a chemical or something you’re allergic to.

-Irritant contact dermatitis is much more common than allergic contact dermatitis because it’s so easy to come into contact with a chemical or irritant at work or at home.
+Irritant contact dermatitis is much more common than allergic contact dermatitis because it’s easy to come into contact with a chemical or irritant at work or at home.

 Hands are affected in four out of five cases.
 Hand dermatitis is common in occupations such as hairdressers, nurses and cleaners as they’re often washing their hands.

-Avoiding contact with the allergen or irritant will usually help to reduce the symptoms, although treatments such as moisturisers and steroid creams may be needed.
+Avoiding contact with the allergen or irritant will usually help reduce the symptoms, although treatments such as moisturisers and steroid creams may be needed.